Skip to Content

 Radiation Exposure Compensation Act (RECA) Program

-RECA provides a one-time payment of $100,000 to individuals who developed cancer or other specified diseases due to their exposure to radiation from the Trinity and other nuclear tests.
-Historically, compensation was available to only a select group of New Mexicans who worked in uranium mines before 1971.
+The RECA Program provides a one-time payment of $100,000 to individuals affected by radiation exposure from the Trinity and other nuclear tests.
+RECA compensation is now available to New Mexico downwinders and post '71 uranium workers.

-To address this injustice, Congresswoman Leger Fernandez introduced the RECA Amendments Act in 2021.
-She led the U.S. House of Representatives effort to expand RECA to cover New Mexico downwinders post ’71 uranium miners alongside Senator Ben Ray Lujan, the New Mexico congressional delegation, and New Mexico advocates.
-RECA compensation is now available to New Mexico downwinders and post ’71 uranium workers.
+Congresswoman Leger Fernandez introduced the RECA Amendments Act in 2021.
+She led the U.S. House of Representatives effort to expand RECA to cover New Mexico downwinders and post '71 uranium miners alongside Senator Ben Ray Lujan, the New Mexico congressional delegation, and New Mexico advocates.

-*Visit www.justice.gov/civil/reca for the latest information.
+Official Website: Visit www.justice.gov/civil/reca for the latest information.

-1. Fill out the relevant application form and mail it alongside the supporting documents to:
+1. Fill out the relevant application form

 • Proof of residence, employment, or onsite participation during a qualifying period